Trailside Student Living

 Transparency of Form

 Playing off of the building’s location in the University District next to the Burke Gilman Trail, three distinct ground level amenity spaces are designed to conceptually transition from a rugged, outdoorsy palette toward a more sleek modern palette representative of urban city life.
-Student housing does not need to be garish and childlike.
+This project proves that student housing does not need to be garish and childlike.

 Refined Student Living